Chen-Khovanov spectra for tangles: Review of the spectral arc algebras and modules

 The \emph{graded Burnside multicategory} $\mBurnside$ is the multicategory enriched in categories with: \begin{itemize}[leftmargin=*] \item Objects finite graded sets $X$. \item $\mBurnside(X;Y)=\Hom_{\mBurnside}(X;Y)$ the category with objects finite correspondences $(A,s\co A\to X,t\co A\to Y)$ of graded sets and morphisms diagrams of graded set maps

 with $f$ being a bijection. \item More generally, $\mBurnside(X_1,\dots,X_n;Y)=\mBurnside(X_1\times\cdots\times X_n;Y)$, where $X_1\times\dots\times X_n$ is a graded set with

 (like the grading on a tensor product). \item Composition is induced by the fiber product. \end{itemize} (We elide some technicalities about associativity of the Cartesian product of sets; see, e.g.,~\cite[\S3.2.1]{LLS-kh-tangles} for one way of handling these.)
-Taking the nerve of each multimorphism category turns $\mBurnside$ into a simplicial multicategory, which we also denote $\mBurnside$ and call the Burnside multicategory.
-We will typically drop the word ``graded'' and simply call $\mBurnside$ the Burnside category.
+Taking the nerve of each multimorphism category turns $\mBurnside$ into a simplicial multicategory, which we also denote $\mBurnside$ and call the graded Burnside multicategory.

 There is a multifunctor $\Forget\co \mBurnside\to \GrAbelianGroups$ which sends a set $X$ to $\bigoplus_{x\in X}\ZZ$ and a correspondence $A$ to the $Y\times X$-matrix $[\# s^{-1}(x)\cap t^{-1}(y)]_{x\in X,y\in Y}$.